 On weekend afternoons, the Spirit Room features rock bands, starting at 2 p.m.
 You can count on an eclectic crowd of locals, tourists and bikers.
 It’s a great spot for people watching or dancing if the music moves you.
 Paul & Jerry's Saloon a few doors away is a quieter spot where locals hang out

 Parking is scarce on weekends but visitors can drive past the fire station at the end of Main Street to find a large parking lot.
-It’s a 5- minute walk back to town.
+It’s a 5- minute walk back to Main Street.

 Jerome comes alive slowly in the morning.
 It’s a good time for photo buffs to take advantage of the softer light and fewer visitors mucking up your pictures.
 Walk the steep streets away from the commercial district to see restored Victorian homes and wander hidden pockets of town.
 Take a break from sightseeing in the shaded town park across the street and up a flight of steep stairs from Paul & Jerry's.